aarons-talks/2017-09-24-Ignite/simple-nginx/README.md

 ## Scale

-This installation created a deployment that then told Kubernetes to install two nginx pods.
-Let's scale up the number of pods:
+This installation created a deployment that then told Kubernetes to install 5 nginx pods.
+Let's scale up the number of pods by passing Kubernetes a new manifest that specifies 10 replicas:

 ```console
 kubectl apply -n simple-nginx -f deployment-scaled.yaml